Walter Jennings (industrialist): Early life

-Jennings was born on September 14, 1858 in San Francisco, California.
+Jennings was born on September 14, 1858, in San Francisco, California.
 He was the eldest son of Standard Oil co-founder Oliver Burr Jennings (1825–1893) and Esther Judson (née Goodsell) Jennings (1828–1908).
 His siblings were Annie Burr Jennings (a philanthropist), a philanthropist.
 Helen Goodsell Jennings (wife of Dr. Walter Belknap James), Emma Brewster Jennings (wife of Hugh Dudley Auchincloss Sr.), and Oliver Gould Jennings, who served in the Connecticut House of Representatives.

 His maternal aunt, Almira Geraldine Goodsell, was the wife of William A. Rockefeller, Jr. Among his first cousins were William Goodsell Rockefeller, Percy Avery Rockefeller, and Geraldine Rockefeller (wife of Marcellus Hartley Dodge Sr.).
 Through his sister Emma, he was an uncle of Hugh D. Auchincloss, whose third wife was Janet Lee Bouvier, mother of First Lady Jackie Kennedy.
-He was also a descendant of Aaron Burr, the former Vice President of the United States.
+He was also a distant cousin of Aaron Burr, the former Vice President of the United States.

 Jennings attended Phillips Andover and graduated from Yale University in 1880 where he was a member of Delta Kappa Epsilon and Yale's Skull and Bones Society.
 After Yale, he attended Columbia Law School where he was a classmate of future president Theodore Roosevelt, graduating in 1882.

 Career

-After law school, he practiced law for a few months with his uncle, Frederick B. Jennings, before going to work for the Pratt Manufacturing Company, an affiliate of Standard Oil.
+After law school, he practiced law for a few months with his uncle, Frederic B. Jennings, before going to work for the Pratt Manufacturing Company, an affiliate of Standard Oil.
 In 1886, he went to its Oil City offices before leaving the company in 1888.
 In 1903, he became a director of Standard Oil of New Jersey, serving as secretary from 1908 to 1911 but remaining a member of the board until his death.
 From 1908 to 1919, he served as president of the National Fuel Gas Company.
 He was also a director of the Bank of Manhattan and a trustee of the New York Trust Company.